 A debate in which there are no easy answers.
 Which makes it even more important to offer a platform for, and to listen to, different voices in the migration debate.
 To allow space for new thinking, even if we do not always agree.
 Through essays and a series of interviews with migration experts, policy makers, and academics, the MMR does just that.

-Each MMR offers a number of standard sections: a global overview of mixed migration trends and dynamics of the past year (‘keeping track’) and new policy developments (‘managing flows’).
-Additionally, the MMRs include a series of thought-provoking essays looking at the most salient and polemical issues facing the refugee and migration sectors with respect to mixed flows, as well as a series of interviews with individuals and officials closely associated with or relevant to the sector and its challenges.
-The MMRs also provide updates from MMC’s 4Mi project, presenting a selection of data from the approximately 10,000 interviews with refugees and migrants MMC conducts every year along different mixed migration routes across the globe, ensuring the voices of those on the move in mixed migration are heard.
+Each MMR offers a number of standard sections: a global overview of mixed migration trends and dynamics and new policy developments of the past year (‘keeping track’).
+Additionally, the MMRs include a series of thought-provoking essays looking at the most salient and polemical issues facing the refugee and migration sectors with respect to mixed migration, as well as a series of interviews with individuals and officials closely associated with or relevant to the sector and its challenges.
+The MMRs also provide updates from MMC’s 4Mi project, presenting a selection of data from the approximately 10,000 interviews with migrants MMC conducts every year along different mixed migration routes across the globe, ensuring the voices of those on the move in mixed migration are heard.